AI Boyfriend vs Dating Apps: 7 Reasons Women Are Quietly Switching to AI Companions

 Frequently Asked Questions About AI Boyfriends

-What is an AI boyfriend?
+What is an AI boyfriend app?

-Are AI boyfriend apps meant to replace real relationships?
+Are AI boyfriend apps safe to use?

 Curious What an AI Boyfriend Feels Like?